 IFRS 12 applies to entities that have an interest in a subsidiary, a joint arrangement, an associate or an unstructured entity.
 The standard carries forward existing disclosures and also introduces significant additional disclosure that address the nature of, and risks associated with, an entity's interests in other entities.
-This new standard is effective for annual periods beginning on or after January 1, 2013.
+This new standard was adopted as of January 1, 2013 with no significant impact on its financial statements.